-Students who have taken German before college and plan to continue at Hopkins must take the departmental placement exam before registering for a German class.
+Students who have previous knowledge of German (i.e., high school instruction, college courses, in-country exposure) and plan to continue learning German at Hopkins must take the departmental placement exam before registering for a German class.
 This exam is available online year-round.
 However, for the most accurate placement recommendation, take it just before the semester you plan to study the language.

 Typical enrollment based on previous exposure: